barnikbasu/hand-gesture-particles/README.md

 An interactive **3D particle system controlled entirely by hand gestures** using
 **MediaPipe Hands, Three.js, Fingerpose and real-time physics** — no controllers, no keyboard, just your hands.

-This project turns webcam hand-tracking into a **gesture-controlled creative engine & mini arcade game**.
+This project transforms webcam hand-tracking into a **gesture-controlled creative engine & mini arcade game**.

 ---